Major in Anthropology (BA)

 - ANTHROP 5797 Study at a Foreign Institution (with approval)

-- ANTHROP 3350 Prehistoric Indians of the Ohio Valley
+- ANTHROP 3350 Native Americans of the Ohio Valley from the Ice Age to the Colonial Period

 - ANTHROP 3420 Indians of North America